genevol-usp/HLApers/README.md

 HLApers usage
 -------------

-Make sure hlapers is in your execution path, or change to the HLApers directory and execute the program with `./hlapers`.
+Link the hlapers executable in your execution path, or change to the HLApers directory and execute the program with `./hlapers`.

 ### Getting help